 11580 Mexico D.F.
 Mexico

 Telephone: (52 55) 1101 2200

 Facebook: Australia in Mexico, Central America, Cuba and the Dominican Republic.

-See the Embassy website for information about opening hours and temporary closures that may affect service provision.
+Check the Embassy website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency if you are unable to contact the Embassy you can contact the 7 day 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.
+If you are unable to contact the Embassy in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.